Confucius and I Ching: The Key Transformation from Divination to Philosophy

 Second Stage: Creative Reinterpretation

-Confucius’s greatest contribution was his “creative transformation” of the I Ching.
-He downplayed its divination function, instead emphasizing “observing its virtue and righteousness,” infusing the ancient hexagram symbols with new ethical connotations.
+In this framework of “image—hexagram—text—change and extension—spiritualization,” hexagrams are not merely tools for divining good or ill but a symbolic system carrying the meaning of the sages.
+Confucius’s greatest contribution was precisely this “creative transformation” of the I Ching: he downplayed its purely divinatory function, emphasized instead “observing its virtue and righteousness,” and infused the ancient hexagram lines with new ethical and philosophical depth.

 Third Stage: Establishment of Classical Status